daesystephens/learning-journal/heroku.md

 # HEROKU

 Heroku is a free web site hosting service that allows you to host your application within minutes.
-It is developer friendly and easy to use
+It is developer friendly and easy to use.

-Steps
+**You can also store data in Heroku**

+Steps to Deploy a basic website

 1. Make sure all your links are in CDN (like jQuery).